shankar0123/cheapcoin/README.md

 CheapCoin is a simplified blockchain with mining and transactions.
 It demonstrates the fundamentals of PoW, block linking, and hashing.
 Next steps: Make it decentralized, add wallets, and scale it up.

----

-## License
-This project is open-source and available under the MIT License.

----

-## Like This Project?
-Give it a star on GitHub and contribute to its development!